kissthink/Scratch3_BalloonPop/README.md

 For some reason, at the time of wrting when creating another variable it does not seem to show up in the variable list.
 I have added the code to:-

- - Set My Variable to a random number between 0 and 5.
+ - Set My Variable to between 0 & 5 at random
- - Wait that amount
+ - Wait that amount  of time
-   of time
-   Show sprite
+ -    Show sprite

 **LICENSE AND COPYRIGHT**